hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 http://www.mgef.org/zms_241_vucc.htm There's even 75 Ghz  mmWave, site currently down https://wireless.org.uk/newspic52.htm

-RFID: While RFID doesn't have the same range, I'm curious if there'd be a benefit to hybridizing the approach for a microcontroller- i.e a phone might not work well indoors for a cell tower, but could use a repeater, hybridizing RFID and LoRa or other band:
+RFID: While RFID doesn't have the same range, I'm curious if there'd be a benefit to hybridizing the approach for a microcontroller- i.e a phone might not work well indoors for a cell tower, but could use a repeater +/- router, hybridizing RFID and LoRa or other band:

 https://electronics.stackexchange.com/questions/109079/rfid-data-transfer-rates
 "LF - 125-134 kHz